Principled-Evolution/argen-demo/docs/README.md

 ## Overview

 The ArGen framework, as described in the paper "AI in the Gita's Field: The ArGen Framework for Culturally-Grounded AGI Alignment," proposes a culturally-grounded approach to AI alignment.
-This implementation focuses on the practical application of Dharmic principles through GRPO fine-tuning using the Predibase platform, with a specific focus on healthcare scenarios.
+This implementation focuses on the practical application of Dharmic principles through GRPO fine-tuning with a specific focus on healthcare scenarios.

 The project includes: